Frequently Asked Questions

 *Based on average household energy consumption according to the U.S. Energy Information Administration.

-Rye’s proposed pumped storage project on the Navajo Nation can provide significant storage capacity to help utilities meet their near and long-term generation and storage needs.
+Rye’s proposed pumped storage project can provide significant storage capacity to help utilities meet their near and long-term generation and storage needs.